williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 - The `stateToken` must be passed with every request except when verifying a `recoveryToken` that was distributed out-of-band
 - The `stateToken` is only intended to be used between the web application performing end-user authentication and the Okta API.
 It should never distributed to the end-user via email or other out-of-band mechanism.
-- The lifetime of the `stateToken` is currently fixed and not customizable.
+- The lifetime of the `stateToken` uses a sliding scale expiration algorithm that extends with every request.
+Always introspect the `expiresAt` property for the transaction when making decisions based on lifetime.

 > All Authentication API operations will return `401 Unauthorized` status code when you attempt to use an expired state token.